WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 Closing of School Because of Inclement Weather

 When roads are in such a condition to seriously affect the operation of the school buses or in any way jeopardize the well-being of students, the schools of the district may be closed.
 Any changes to the opening of school will be posted on the district website.
-Please do not call the school.
+Please do not call the

+school.
 Any changes to the opening of school will be communicated in the following ways: e- alert parent/guardian phone calls, district social media sites as well as the district website.
 Announcements will also be posted to WFMZ Channel 69 TV and WGAL Channel 8 TV.
 Please do not call the school to inquire about a school closure and/or delay.”

-Berks Career & Technology Center students should be aware that in the event the Career Center has a delayed opening or are closed but the High School is open, they are not required to report to the High School until their Period 5/6 classes.
+Directions on how to sign up and/or update contact information can be found on our website: https://jshs.wyoarea.org/for_parents/update_e_alert Berks Career & Technology Center students should be aware that in the event the Career Center has a delayed opening or are closed but the High School is open, they are not required to report to the High School until their Period 5/6 classes.
 BCTC students who arrive at the JSHS prior to Period 5/6 will report to the Library for a silent Study Hall.

-Information concerning the following policies, procedures, informational items can be found by accessing the K-12 calendar information quick link on the Wyomissing Area website (http://www.wyoarea.org).
+Information concerning the following policies, procedures, informational items can be found by

 • Admission of Beginners